-Deployment Type Number of Deployments Calculated Deployment Credits
+Deployment Type Number of Deployments

-New higher-power charging hardware/EVSE (greater than 22 kW, uni or bidirectional)
+New bidirectional charging hardware/EVSE

-New DCFC, above 56.25kW

-New DCFC, 24kW 13 162.5

-[1 credit per 4.5kW of charge power + +

-capacity, up to 12.5 credits per deployment] 2 10.7

-Existing EVSE connected to product (for charging station management systems and other EVSE based products) 30 30

-[1 credit per deployment]
+(less than or equal to 22 kW) 120

+Wallbox Quasar 2 or other EVSE model(s) approved by the CAM

-Total 279.7
+Total 120

+Ensure:
-- Ensure: - Deployments span at least three California electric utility customer accounts at unique service addresses. - All deployments are in California. - At least 50 percent of deployments are in a disadvantaged or low-income community based on the California Climate Investments Priority Populations 2022 CES 4.0 map. - At least 35 percent of deployments are with customers who enroll in a dynamic or transactive energy rate, and that all remaining deployments are with customers enrolled in a time varying rate, such as a time of use rate. - All deployments must be at existing structures or facilities and involve negligible or no expansion of the existing or former use. - Include the following additional deployment features: - Deployments with customers participating in the SCE Dynamic Rates Pilot (transactive energy) - Coordinate with all key customer deployment partners.
-The recipient will utilize a dedicated customer success team that works to ensure that integrations are tested and successful.
-The recipient will also coordinate with community partners, and in particular with Clean Cities Coalitions and city partners to ensure that projects are successfully leveraged into the community.
-All projects have been selected to minimize any permitting requirements and that have existing or simple infrastructure deployment requirements, but where necessary will ensure that any electrical work and charging installation complies with local planning requirements and completed as per EVITP requirements.
-EPRI is to convene regular meetings with the project technical advisory committee comprised of organizations from the electric power industry, to ensure current and future smart charging program requirements are considered in the project collaboration and that all reporting is framed in a manner that provides maximum benefit to the learnings that are sought by CEC in the project.

-- Ensure all EVSE models installed are safety certified by a Nationally Recognized Test Laboratory and certified by the Open Charge Alliance. - Submit an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in the Agreement Terms and Conditions or describes why the AB 841 requirements do not apply to the project.
-The certification shall be signed by Recipient's authorized representative. - Submit EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
-EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project.
+- Deployments span at least three California electric utility customer accounts at unique service addresses.
+Each of the 120 V2X bidirectional EVSE will be installed at a separate residential site for a total of 120 California electric utility customer accounts at unique service addresses. - All deployments are in California. - At least 50 percent of deployments are in a disadvantaged or lowincome community based on the California Climate Investments Priority Populations 2022 CES 4.0 map.
+See Task 3.2 for additional details on customer acquisition. - At least 35 percent of deployments are with customers who enroll in a dynamic or transactive energy rate, and that all remaining deployments are with customers enrolled in a time varying rate, such as a time of use rate. - All deployments must be at existing structures or facilities and involve negligible or no expansion of the existing or former use.
+All sites will undergo a feasibility study and will ensure that each installation will be at existing structures or facilities and involve negligible or no expansion of the existing or former use. - The chargers deployed will be used for the purposes of the project described in this Agreement and the solicitation from which it resulted, whether or not the project continues to be supported by grant funds. - ∉ Ensure half of the project participants (60 customers) participate in the SCE Dynamic Rates Pilot (TeMix) - Ensure successful customer installation of 120 new bidirectional charging hardware/EVSE as described above.
+This shall include coordination with project team partners to ensure successful and timely customer deployment. - Ensure all EVSE models installed are safety certified by a Nationally Recognized Test Laboratory (NRTL) and certified by the Open Charge Alliance. - Submit an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in the Agreement Terms and Conditions or describes why the AB 841 requirements do not apply to the project.
+The certification shall be signed by Recipient's authorized representative.

+☐ Record EVITP Certification Numbers for each customer deployment.

-- Evidence of each completed customer deployment (such as a photo of the installation, a screenshot of the EV or EVSE uniquely identified in a management dashboard, or similar) compiled in a document or shared folder, available to CEC upon request. - Entry of deployment information in the Customer Deployment Log (see next task and available template) for each completed customer deployment. - Indication of participation in SCE Dynamic Rates pilot for in the Customer Deployment Log each participating deployment (use column G, "SCE Dynamic Rates Pilot?" in the Customer Deployment Log). - Evidence of coordination and coordination plans with project team partners.
-Evidence of coordination and coordination plans with other relevant partners. - Datasheets for each EVSE model listed in the Customer Deployment Log indicating certification by a Nationally Recognized Test Laboratory and the Open Charge Alliance, or equivalent. - Completed and signed AB 841 Certification. - Entry of EVITP Certification Numbers in the Customer Deployment Log of the electricians employed for each completed customer deployment with EVSE installation (use column O, "EVITP Cert Number(s)").
+- Evidence of each completed customer deployment (such as a photo of the installation, a screenshot of the EV or EVSE uniquely identified in a management dashboard, or similar) compiled in a document or shared folder, available to CEC upon request - Entry of deployment information in the Customer Deployment Log (see next task and available template) for each completed customer deployment - Indication of participation in SCE Dynamic Rates pilot for in the Customer Deployment Log each participating deployment (use Column G, "SCE Dynamic Rates Pilot?" in the Customer Deployment Log) - Plan for coordination with COIL and Wallbox, and any other relevant project stakeholders.
+Subsequently, the Recipient shall provide updates on coordination with project stakeholders at Monthly Calls.
+Datasheets for each EVSE model listed in the Customer Deployment Log indicating certification by a NRTL and the Open Charge Alliance, or equivalent - Completed and signed AB 841 Certification - Entry of EVITP Certification Numbers in the Customer Deployment Log of the electricians employed for each completed customer deployment with EVSE installation (use Column O, "EVITP Cert Number(s)")